-COMBINED CONSOLIDATED FINANCIAL STATEMENTS OF CORSAIR GAMING, INC. AND SUBSIDIARIES Notes to Combined Consolidated Financial Statements-(Continued)
+COMBINED CONSOLIDATED FINANCIAL STATEMENTS OF CORSAIR GAMING, INC. AND SUBSIDIARIES

 Stock-Based Compensation

 U.S. GAAP requires the measurement and recognition of compensation expense for all stock-based awards, including options, using a fair-value based method.
 The Company estimates the fair value of option awards on the date of grant using a Black-Scholes-Merton option-pricing model.
 Stock-based compensation is recognized on a straight-line basis over the requisite service period based on awards ultimately expected to vest.
 The Company has elected to recognize actual forfeitures by reducing the employee stock-based compensation in the same period as the forfeitures occur.